 The County is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; injuries to employees; or natural disasters for which the County carries commercial insurance.
 To manage these risks, the County has entered into a joint powers agreement with other Minnesota counties to form the Minnesota Counties Intergovernmental Trust (MCIT).
 MCIT is a public entity risk pool currently operated as a common risk management and insurance program for its members.
 The County is a member of both the MCIT Workers' Compensation and Property and Casualty Divisions.
-For group employee health benefits, the County has entered into a joint powers agreement, the Southwest/West Central Service Cooperative (Service Cooperative).
-For other risks, the County carries commercial insurance.
+For all other risks, the County carries commercial insurance.
 There were no significant reductions in insurance from the prior year.
 The amount of settlements did not exceed insurance coverage for the past three fiscal years.